Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 Februari 2025 22.26.25 UTC
+- WIB: Rabu, 5 Februari 2025 23.31.01 UTC
-- WITA: Rabu, 5 Februari 2025 23.26.25 UTC
+- WITA: Kamis, 6 Februari 2025 00.31.01 UTC
-- WIT: Kamis, 6 Februari 2025 00.26.25 UTC
+- WIT: Kamis, 6 Februari 2025 01.31.01 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: nature
+Kategori: technology